RedPitaya/RedPitaya/doc/developerGuide/ecosystem/ecosystem.rst

       $ sudo ln -s /usr/bin/make /usr/bin/gmake

+.. _build-proc-label:

 =============
 Build process
 =============

 .. note::

-   To implement the build process, at least 8GB available space on local machine is required.
+   To implement the build process, at least 8GB available space on PC local machine is required.

-Go to your preferred development directory and clone the Red Pitaya repository from GitHub.
+**1.** Go to your preferred development directory and clone the Red Pitaya repository from GitHub.
 The choice of specific branches or tags is up to the user.

 .. code-block:: shell-session